MicrosoftDocs/defender-docs/defender-endpoint/ios-troubleshoot.md

 There are some apps that stop functioning when an active VPN is detected.
 You can disable the VPN during the time you're using such apps.

 By default, Defender for Endpoint on iOS includes and enables the web protection feature.
 [Web protection](web-protection-overview.md) helps to secure devices against web threats and protect users from phishing attacks.
 Defender for Endpoint on iOS uses a VPN in order to provide this protection.
-Note that this is a local VPN and unlike traditional VPN, network traffic isn't sent outside the device.
+This is a local VPN and unlike traditional VPN, network traffic isn't sent outside the device.

 While enabled by default, there might be some cases that require you to disable VPN.
 For example, you want to run some apps that don't work when a VPN is configured.
 In such cases, you can choose to disable the VPN directly from the Defender for Endpoint app or using the following steps:

-1. On your iOS device, open the **Settings** app, click or tap **General** and then **VPN**.
+1. On your iOS device, open the **Settings** app, select **General**, and then select **VPN**.

 1. Select the "i" button for Microsoft Defender for Endpoint.